Mat Franco: Career

 Franco began headlining in Las Vegas at LINQ Hotel & Casino on August 5, 2015.
 The show is titled "Mat Franco: Magic Reinvented Nightly".
 By 2016 the show was named "Best Magic Show in Las Vegas" by the Las Vegas Review Journal.

+Franco has made numerous guest appearances on talk shows, including The Ellen DeGeneres Show, Access Hollywood, and The Today Show.

 Franco returned to Radio City Music Hall as the featured guest performer on America's Got Talent for the first live broadcast of the show's tenth season (August 12, 2015).
 He later returned for the season finale.

 Franco starred in his own two-hour magic TV special titled Mat Franco's Got Magic that aired on NBC on September 17, and December 9, 2015.

 Franco started to actively post his tricks on his YouTube channel in April 2015.
 He currently has over 200,000 subscribers to his channel.

 In 2016, his Vegas show was awarded "Best Show" on the Las Vegas Strip in the "Las Vegas Weekly Readers' Choice Awards".

 In February 2017, Mat Franco returned to his alma mater University of Rhode Island for a show celebrating the university's 125th anniversary.

 On July 10, 2017, the LINQ officially renamed the theater the "Mat Franco Theater" and the city of Las Vegas presented Franco with a key to the Las Vegas Strip and declared July 10 "Mat Franco Day."

 In 2020, Caesars Entertainment announced signing new deal with Franco, including a 5-year extension of his residency show "Mat Franco - Magic Reinvented Nightly" at the LINQ Hotel + Experience.